 These cards have different bonus categories in which you'll earn elevated rewards, so it's entirely possible to hold both at the same time and maximize your value.
 However, the Business Platinum Card operates with more complicated categories compared to the Venture X Business.

-• Venture X Business: Earn 10X Miles on hotels and rental cars booked through Capital One Travel, 5X Miles on flights booked through Capital One Travel, and 2X Miles on all other purchases.
+• Venture X Business: Earn 10X miles on hotels and rental cars booked through Capital One Travel, 5X miles on flights and vacation rentals booked through Capital One Travel, and 2X miles on all other purchases.

-• Business Platinum Card: Get 5X Membership Rewards® points on flights and prepaid hotels on amextravel.com, and 1X points for each dollar you spend on eligible purchases.
-Earn 1.5X points on eligible purchases at US construction material & hardware suppliers, electronic goods retailers and software & cloud system providers, and shipping providers, as well as on purchases of $5,000 or more everywhere else, on up to $2 million of these purchases per calendar year.
+• Business Platinum Card: Earn 5X Membership Rewards Points® on Flights, and Prepaid Hotels Booked through AmexTravel.com.
+1X points on other eligible purchases.
+Earn 1.5X points (that's an extra half point per dollar) on each eligible purchase at US construction material, hardware suppliers, electronic goods retailers, and software & cloud system providers, and shipping providers, as well as on purchases of $5,000 or more, on up to $2 million per Card Account per calendar year.
+Purchases eligible for multiple additional point bonuses will only receive the highest eligible bonus.

 Winner: Venture X Business